Our Collaborative Care Centre provides concussion diagnoses and therapy for individuals who have experienced head trauma.

 The problem is that symptoms (meaning how someone feels) do not coincide with brain recovery.
 The only way to know when the brain has fully recovered and out of this “vulnerable period” is to compare current brain function to when the individual was healthy; this is what is known as a “baseline test”.

 A baseline test is a battery of tests that measure every area of brain function that could potentially become affected following a concussion.
 The reason that the test is termed a “baseline” is that it is done BEFORE the athlete gets injured.
 In order to know when an athlete has fully recovered, we first have to know where they were when they were healthy.
 Without having this information, there is no way to truly know when an athlete has fully recovered and is safe to return to their sport.

 - Rehabilitation for post-concussion syndrome

-If you have experience a significant impact to your head or body, you could have a concussion.
+If you have experienced a significant impact to your head or body, you could have a concussion.
 Contact us at 613-253-2112 to book an appointment with one of our Carleton Place concussion management practitioners Nick Mosco or Lindsay Abercrombie.

 Many insurance providers offer financial coverage for this and other services offered at our Collaborative Care Centre.
 Please check with your provider for details.
 Certain medical expenses are also eligible to claim on your personal income tax.
 Refer to Canada Revenue Agency for details.

 Workplace Safety & Insurance Board (WSIB) Claims